tejasmhos/data-512-a2/README.md

 ## Licensing Information

 The assignment code is licensed under the MIT license.
 The license is located at the top of the directory for reference.

 The Wikipedia data is licensed under CC-BY-SA 4.0.
-Remember the attribution whenever you use this data.
+Remember to attribute whenever you use this data.

-The population data doesn't have an explicit license, so in order to avoid any violations, I have not included it in this repository.
+The population data is copyrighted by the Population Reference Bureau (PRB).
+Please visit https://www.prb.org to find more information about data usage.

+Content that is produced by the ORES API is subject to the copyright agreement CC-BY-SA 3.0 license.
+Use of the API means you agree to all terms and conditions of this license.